ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#3 User stories.md

 >
 >- There are graphs and images as visual help.
 >- The information is presented as audio playables.
+>- Formats (graphs, diagrams) that describe a process are animated
 >- There is not other information or advertisings that could distract me while learning.

 - ## USER STORIE_02